STYJ/simontan.dev/posts/impermanent-loss-calculator.md

 ## What is this project about?

-I built an impermanent loss (IL) calculator to help others and myself to calculate the [impermanent loss](https://finematics.com/impermanent-loss-explained/) of supplying liquidity to constant product market makers like [Uniswap](https://uniswap.org/) and [Balancer](https://balancer.finance/).
+I built an impermanent loss (IL) calculator to help others and myself to calculate the [impermanent loss](https://finematics.com/impermanent-loss-explained/) from supplying liquidity to constant product market makers like [Uniswap](https://uniswap.org/) and [Balancer](https://balancer.finance/).

 ## Why did I do this?